HQSquantumsimulations/struqture/documentation/src/physical_types/fermions.md

 println!("{}", hamiltonian);
 ```

-In python, we need to use a `FermionSystem` and `FermionHamiltonianSystem` instead of a `FermionOperator` and `FermionHamiltonian`.
+In python, we need to use a `FermionSystem` and `FermionHamiltonian` instead of a `FermionOperator` and `FermionHamiltonian`.
 See next section for more details.

 ## Systems and HamiltonianSystems

-Following the intention to avoid unphysical behaviour, FermionSystems and FermionHamiltonianSystems are wrappers around FermionOperators and FermionHamiltonians that allow to explicitly set the number of spins of the systems.
+Following the intention to avoid unphysical behaviour, FermionSystems and FermionHamiltonians are wrappers around FermionOperators and FermionHamiltonians that allow to explicitly set the number of spins of the systems.
 When setting or adding a FermionProduct/HermitianFermionProduct to the systems, it is guaranteed that the fermionic indices involved cannot exceed the number of fermionic modes in the system.
 Note that the user can decide to explicitly set the number of fermionic modes to be variable.